2018 Leasing & Property Management Committee Roster

 Mission Statement: ABoR’s Leasing & Property Management Committee exists to provide leasing and property management education and information for members.
 The Leasing & Property Management Committee also provides support and serves as a liaison to other committees concerning residential leasing and property management.

-- Provide a platform for members to learn about about best practices; local, state, and national property codes; and regulatory programs impacting residential leasing and property management.
+- Provide a platform for members to learn about best practices; local, state, and national property codes; and regulatory programs impacting residential leasing and property management.

 - Partner with municipal & state entities to develop tools and resources that enhance the professionalism of leasing agents and property managers.